machinezone/IXWebSocket/README.md

 `getReadyState()` returns the state of the connection.
 There are 4 possible states.

-1. WebSocket_ReadyState_Connecting - The connection is not yet open.
+1. ReadyState::Connecting - The connection is not yet open.
-2. WebSocket_ReadyState_Open       - The connection is open and ready to communicate.
+2. ReadyState::Open       - The connection is open and ready to communicate.
-3. WebSocket_ReadyState_Closing    - The connection is in the process of closing.
+3. ReadyState::Closing    - The connection is in the process of closing.
-4. WebSocket_MessageType_Close     - The connection is closed or could not be opened.
+4. ReadyState::Closed     - The connection is closed or could not be opened.

 ### Open and Close notifications